Frequently Asked Questions

 What is the construction schedule?

-The design and planning phases are well underway, and we are pleased to share that the design concept for Scotia Place is beginning to take shape.
+The design and planning phases are complete, and we are pleased to share that the development permit for Scotia Place has been approved.

-The project team is diligently working to complete the design and construction schedule as soon as possible to ensure a timely delivery of Scotia Place.
-This schedule will highlight when major project milestones are due to occur such as the third and final development permit application for the building, public design reveal, and timing to begin excavation activities.
+The project team is working to complete the design and construction schedule as soon as possible to ensure a timely delivery of Scotia Place.
+This schedule will highlight when major project milestones will be achieved throughout the project.

 Where can I find more information on construction impacts?